elastic/kibana/docs/development/core/server/kibana-plugin-server.irenderoptions.includeusersettings.md

 ## IRenderOptions.includeUserSettings property

-Set whether to output user settings in the page metadata.
+Set whether to output user settings in the page metadata. `true` by default.

 <b>Signature:</b>